apache/jena-site/source/documentation/query/service_enhancer.md

                                           # identified by the tuple (service IRI, query, input binding)
   se:cacheMaxPageCount 15 ;               # Maximum number of pages per cache entry
   se:cachePageSize 10000 ;                # Number of bindings per page
+  se:bulkMaxSize 100 ;                    # Maximum number of input bindings to group into a bulk request se:bulkSize 30 ;                        # Default bulk size when not specifying a size se:bulkMaxOutOfBandSize 30 ;            # Dispatch non-full batches as soon as this number of non-fitting
+                                          # input bindings have been encountered
   se:enableMgmt false                     # Enables management functions;
                                           # wraps the base dataset with an independent context
   .